-- Do not eat, drink, smoke or brush you teeth if oral contact took place.
+- Do not eat, drink, smoke or brush your teeth if oral contact took place.

 - Do not destroy or wash the clothes you were wearing.
 If you change, place your clothes in a paper bag.

-- Contact your Resident Director, Director of Residence Life, Dean of Students, Campus Security and/or Hickory Police Department.
+- Contact your Resident Director, Director of Residence Life, Dean of Student Life, Title IX Coordinator, Campus Security and/or Hickory Police Department.